 The documentary looks at the modern-day alliance between African Americans and Jewish Americans.
 It begins with the founding of the NAACP in 1909 and showcases the bigotry and segregation that both groups have faced.
 There are narrations and testimonies from Holocaust survivors, leaders, advocates, and prominent Atlantans such as U.S. Rep. John Lewis, Ambassador Andrew Young, Rabbi Alvin Sugarman, Rabbi Peter S. Berg, members of the King family, and many others.
 U.S. Rep. John Lewis passed away in July, 2020.

 Saturday, Oct 24 to Tuesday Oct, 27

-Viewing window opens at 7:30pm Saturday, Oct 24.
-After the film becomes available you’ll have 72 hours to start watching.
-Once you begin watching, you’ll have 24 hours to finish watching.
+Viewing window opens at 7:30pm Saturday, October 24.
+After the film becomes available you will have 72 hours to start watching.
+Once you begin watching, you will have 24 hours to finish watching.